- Privacy notice

 Purpose of this Statement

-This statement is made on behalf of MSCI Inc., and the following wholly owned subsidiaries of MSCI Inc. (together, the Firm) pursuant to section 54(1) of the United Kingdom Modern Slavery Act 2015.
+This statement is made by MSCI Inc. and has been approved by the following wholly owned subsidiaries of MSCI Inc. (together, MSCI or the Firm) pursuant to section 54(1) of the United Kingdom Modern Slavery Act 2015:

 - Barra International, LLC

-The Firm is committed to the protection of human rights globally and to providing a fair and ethical workplace.
+The Firm is committed to protecting human rights globally and to providing a fair and ethical workplace.
 We respect the standards embodied in the Universal Declaration of Human Rights and the International Labor Organization conventions.

-Specifically, the Firm is strongly opposed to slavery and human trafficking and will not knowingly support or conduct business with any organization involved in such activities.
+Specifically, the Firm strongly opposes slavery and human trafficking and will not knowingly support or conduct business with any organization involved in such activities.

 Overview of Business Activities

-MSCI Global Procurement and/or Vendor Management conducts business worldwide, managing the Firm’s supplier relationships, including those involving financial market data, technology hardware, software applications, technology services, travel-related services, consultancy and other services.
+MSCI Global Strategic Sourcing manages the Firm’s supplier relationships globally, including those involving financial market data, technology hardware, software applications, technology services, travel-related services, consultancy and other services.

 The Firm is committed to acting in accordance with its core values and generally expects its suppliers to exhibit a commitment to at least the same standards.
-MSCI is a signatory to the United Nations supported Principles for Responsible Investment Initiative.
+MSCI is a signatory to the United Nations supported Principles for Responsible Investment Initiative and annually submits a Transparency Report.

 When hiring new employees, MSCI confirms the following:

-- All employees are legally able to work in the country in which they are employed; and
+- All employees are legally able to work in the country in which they are employed.

 In addition, new employees are provided with written information regarding the Firm’s policies with respect to sick pay, holiday pay and other benefits.

 The Firm is committed to providing a safe, healthy and comfortable working environment for all its employees.
 The Firm offers a broad range of benefits to its employees and supports a global wellness initiative.
-To keep employees apprised of their benefits, MSCI maintains a forum on which employees may access information regarding employee policies and Human Resources specialists are available to address employee concerns and issues.
+The Firm has maternity and paternity leave policies, including a Global Minimum Standard applicable to all offices worldwide while adhering to the statutory requirements in countries where it operates.
+We provide contributions to defined contribution and defined benefit pensions plans globally and Health Savings Accounts in the United States.
+To keep employees apprised of their benefits, MSCI maintains a web site forum on which employees may access information regarding employee policies, and Human Resources specialists are available to address employee concerns and issues.

-Furthermore, MSCI conducts an extensive annual employee engagement survey as an important measure of whether our approaches to performance and career development are effective at driving employee engagement.
-These engagement results are designed to be used by each manager to improve and enhance the working environment and by senior management to enhance the Firm’s overall culture.
-This “voice of employee” information is a critical component to evaluating and making improvements in employee policies and practices.
+Furthermore, MSCI conducts employee surveys as part of a continuous listening program to measure engagement and other important elements of the employee experience.
+The surveys measure whether our approaches to key areas like performance, career development, inclusion, and innovation are effective at driving employee engagement.
+The results are designed to be used by each manager to improve and enhance the working environment and by senior management to enhance the Firm’s overall culture.
+This “voice of employee” information is also a component to evaluating and making improvements in employee policies and practices.

-More information regarding our policies, employee skills and engagement can be found here.
+More information regarding our approach to corporate responsibility can be found here.

 Employee Code of Conduct:

-All of the Firm’s employees are bound by a Code of Conduct (which is based on the principles in the Code of Ethics and Business Conduct) as well as other compliance policies.
+All of the Firm’s employees are bound by a Code of Conduct (which is based on the principles in the Code of Ethics and Business Conduct found on our Corporate Governance webpage) and related Compliance policies.

 Further, our Code of Conduct requires employees to report misconduct, unethical business practices and the violation of any law or Firm policies.
 MSCI also maintains a global integrity hotline to report any concerns on an anonymous basis, where permitted by applicable law.

-This Code sets out the Firm’s values and expectations, including our high level end to end sourcing principles, as well as the labor, human rights, environmental, and legal compliance principles we generally expect our suppliers to uphold.
-The Firm also expects its suppliers to live up to the spirit of this Code.
-The Code explicitly states that “[w]e will not tolerate the use of involuntary, trafficked or forced labor.”
-The code can be found here.
+This Code sets out the Firm’s values and expectations, including our high level end-to-end sourcing principles, as well as the labor, human rights, environmental, and legal compliance principles we generally expect our suppliers to uphold.
+The Firm also expects its suppliers to live up to both the letter and spirit of this Code.
+The Code explicitly states that MSCI and its subsidiaries “will not tolerate the use of involuntary, trafficked or forced labor.”
+In addition, the Firm expects its Suppliers to comply with applicable United Nations Conventions.
+The Code can be found here.

 Risk assessment of the Firm’s Supply Chain and Due Diligence Procedures